pc2404-ml/movie-recommendation-system/readme.md

 # 🎬 Movie Recommendation System

-This project is a **Content-Based Movie Recommendation System** built using **Machine Learning** and **Natural Language Processing (NLP)** techniques.
+This project is a **Content-Based Movie Recommendation System** built using **Machine Learning** techniques.
 It suggests movies similar to the one selected by the user, based on metadata like genres, keywords, cast, and crew.

 ## 🚀 Features